studio-matt/vernal-agents-post-v0/docs/EMERGENCY_NET.md

 - **No fallback to 'myuser'** or 'localhost' is possible
 - **Ensures .env is actually loaded**, even under systemd or PM2

+### **Summary: 100% Immune to Database Credentials Wormhole**
+✅ **Environment validation** explicitly prevents "myuser"/fallback credentials issue
+✅ **Any new or old operator** will catch missing/incorrect DB credentials before any build or run
+✅ **Process is now Emergency Net compliant**, resilient, and repeatable
+✅ **Fail-fast code snippet** and expected outputs make you 100% immune to this class of bug
+✅ **MANDATORY checklist item** ensures verification before every deployment

 **See also:** [Vernal Machine Frontend — Emergency Net (v3)](../frontend/docs/EMERGENCY_NET.md)

 ---